dangitstam/Twitter_Viterbi/README.md

 * trigram_viterbi.py — Base implementation of Viterbi using trigram HMMs.
 * trigram_viterbi_vectorized.py — A vector-optimized version of trigram_viterbi.py using matrix operations instead of loops.
 Achieves the same accuracy as the base implementation.

+## Training
+Training examples should come from a json file where each line is of the form

+``[["word", "part-of-speech-tag"], ..., ["word", "part-of-speech-tag"]`` This implementation is intended for part-of-speech tagged Twitter data available here: https://code.google.com/archive/p/ark-tweet-nlp/downloads

 ## Running the Trigram Viterbi Code